 To avoid having duplicate outstanding reports on the same incident, whenever possible you are asked NOT to send in more information until such time as your initial report has been reviewed.
 When that occurs, you will be advised if a) if your report was approved or b) if more details are needed or c) if your report was rejected for not meeting the parameters of on-line reporting.

-Additional information can then be sent in by logging back into your original report (if replying to a Follow up request by the Reviewer) or by submitting a Supplemental report at a later time.
+Additional information can then be submitted by logging back into your original report (if replying to a follow-up request by the reviewing officer), or by submitting a supplemental report, at a later time.

 Can I send an email directly to the reviewing officer asking for assistance?

-After submitting your initial report, if you do not receive an email with a temporary file number, please check your Spam or Junk-Email folder.
+If you do not receive an email with a temporary file number after submitting your initial report, please check your spam or junk folder in your email.

-How am I to list my lost or stolen property items on the report?
+How do I list my lost or stolen property on the report?

-Each item must be entered individually into the property section of the report, along with as much descriptive information as possible - such as serial #'s, make/model and any identifying marks.
-This allows your lost/stolen items to be entered into our database.
-Should items later be recovered, using this information will ensure that they can be returned to you.
+Each item must be entered individually into the property section of the report, along with as much descriptive information as possible such as serial numbers, make/model and any identifying marks.
+This allows your lost/stolen property to be entered into our database.
+Should items later be recovered, referencing this information will ensure that you property is returned to you.

-Note: property items that are merely damaged are not entered into the Saskatoon Police Service data base.
+*Items that are not lost/stolen but merely damaged are not entered into the Saskatoon Police Service database.

-If the Reviewing officer has requested that you provide additional information or corrections before approving your temporary report and assigning a permanent file number - the email message that you receive will provide exact directions in how to log back into your original report.
-You do not need to send in an entirely new report or to submit a Supplemental report.
+If the reviewing officer has requested that you provide additional information or corrections before approving your temporary report and providing you with an occurrence number, the email that you receive will provide exact directions on how to log back into your original report.
+You do not need to send in a new report or submit a supplemental report.

-If we have not received this requested additional information from you within 20 days, your entire report will be automatically deleted from the system.
+If we do not received this additional information from you within 20 days, your report will be automatically deleted from the system.

-After your initial report has been approved and you have obtained your permanent file number (eg 2011-800123), you may later wish to amend/update the existing information or add additional property items - you will then need to submit a Supplemental report using that permanent file number.
+After your initial report has been approved and you have received an occurrence number, you may wish to amend/update the existing information or add additional items.
+You will then need to submit a supplemental report using the initial occurrence number.

-**When you access the CopLogic web page, you will select the 'Supplement' report type.
-For security reasons, you will need to re-enter some of the personal information from your initial report, along with the file number, date of incident and type of incident etc. You may then amend/change/add information to your incident description, property items or to persons/vehicles involved in the incident.
-There is no need to duplicate your original report as it is already on file - use your copy of the earlier approved report as a template of what was entered originally.
+*When accessing the CopLogic web page, you will select the 'Supplement' report type.
+For security reasons, you will need to re-enter some of the personal information from your initial report, along with the occurrence number, date and type of incident, etc. You may then change or add information to your incident description, property items or to persons/vehicles involved in the incident.
+There is no need to duplicate your original report as it is already on file.
+Use your copy of the earlier approved report as a template of what was entered originally.

 How do I review my entire report before it is sent?

-There will be an opportunity for you at the end of the report to review all of your information and make any required changes before you actually submit it to the Saskatoon Police Service.
+At the end of the reporting process, there will be an opportunity for you to review all of your information and make any required changes before submitting your report to the Saskatoon Police Service.

 Can I provide my copy of the temporary report to insurance?

-No, your initial report may not end up being approved.
-Only the permanent report number should be used for insurance purposes.
+No, your initial report may not be approved by the reviewing officer.
+Only the occurrence number should be used for insurance purposes.